 If you’re looking for less crowded and money-snaffling activities in Ikebukuro, you could head over to the Bosaikan to learn how to handle earthquakes, scope out a maid café, chill on the Seibu department store’s roof garden, or browse the anime and manga stores on Otome Road.

 The Tokyo Metropolitan Art Space near the West Exit has theaters and a concert hall.
 Occasionally, you can also see performances in front of it and at the adjacent West Gate Park.
-If you’re up for a stroll, nearby Gokokuji Temple is well worth a visit.

 What festivals are held in Ikebukuro?